pyfisch/rust-language-tags/README.md

 ## Related crates

-If you only want to validate and normalize language or are working with RDF consider using the [oxilangtag](https://github.com/oxigraph/oxilangtag) crate.
+If you only want to validate and normalize the formatting of language tags or you are working with RDF consider using the [oxilangtag](https://github.com/oxigraph/oxilangtag) crate.
 It is much more lightweight as it doesn't contain a language tag database and has a very similar interface to this crate.